-For retrofitting, an evalution with the responsible department is necessary.
-As part of the MasterUpfitter program please refer to www.UpfitterPortal.com.
+For any deviations to above points, an evalution with the responsible department is necessary.
+As part of the eXpertUpfitter program please refer to www.UpfitterPortal.com.

-Roof bows or supporting parts may not be removed or damaged without being replaced ( $\rightarrow$ page 126).
+Roof bows or supporting parts may not be removed or damaged without being replaced (\rightarrow page 123).